nyambati/express-acl/docs/documentation/getting-started.md

           action: deny
 ```

 This file instructs this module on how to manage access to your resources.
-The contents of this file will be covered in details in the [Acl rules](/documentation/acl-rules) section
+The contents of this file will be covered in details in the [Acl rules](/documentation/rules) section

 ## Authentication

 Express Acl depends on the `role` of each authenticated user to pick the corresponding ACL policy for each defined user groups.
+It assumes there is, by default, a `decoded` property available on `req`, containing an object with a the users `role`.
 Therefore, You should always place the acl middleware after the authenticate middleware.

 Below is an example of an Authentication middleware implementation using jsonwebtokens.